mochidev/swift-webpush/README.md

 TBD

+### Registering Subscribers

+TBD

+### Sending Messages

+TBD

+### Testing

+The `WebPushTesting` module can be used to obtain a mocked `WebPushManager` instance that allows you to capture all messages that are sent out, or throw your own errors to validate your code functions appropriately.
+Only import `WebPushTesting` in your testing targets.

 ## Contributing

 Contribution is welcome!
 Please take a look at the issues already available, or start a new discussion to propose a new feature.
 Although guarantees can't be made regarding feature requests, PRs that fit within the goals of the project and that have been discussed beforehand are more than welcome!